incepter/react-async-states/packages/docs/docs/api/4-use-async-state.md

 ```

 :::tip
-To suspend a component in concurrent mode,
+To suspend a component in concurrent mode, or throw to error boundary on error,
-just call the `read` function returned by `useAsyncState`
+just call the `read` function returned by `useAsyncState` or any other hook.
 :::